pmathiot/VALSO/README.md

 ## Limitation
 * only work for eORCA025 at the moment (section and box hard coded by index not lat/lon):
-   * need to find a better management of the box indexes (need CDFTOOLS modification or an other step to build the mask on the fily with lat/lon boxes)
+   * need to find a better management of the box indexes (need CDFTOOLS modification or an other step to build the mask on the fly with lat/lon boxes)
    * need a better management of section (need CDFTOOLS modification)
-* only work on Met Office computer
+* only work on Occigen computer
 * plot should not be used for publication as it is (std and mean value of observation should be corrected if you want to do so)
+* need to find a better method for plotting management (maybe an xml file with all available output)

 ## Installation
 Simplest instalation (maybe not the most optimal)